JohnKersey2/the-quiz-about-quizzes-/readme.md

 After the quiz was over, the user could save their initials and score.

 ## Known Issues
-Font Sizes for large viewports need to be adjusted for gradeBox and leaderboard
+Input for initials will only be entered if user hits save button, not if they hit the enter key.
+Only solution found is deprecated.

 ## Fixed Issues
 Function to save initials written

 Footer to show saved score implemented

+Font Sizes for large viewports adjusted for gradebox and leaderboard

 ##  Current Development Notes
 Change initial input to only take alphabet characters

-Refactor and consolidate code

 ## Future Development Notes
 Potential features to add: